Milne-Centre/ThaiPASS2022/The lives of stars/README.md

 ##########################################

-In this folder is the python notebook for the tasks you need to complete for the "lives of stars' section, there is also a data file you will need for the last task.
+In this folder is the python notebook for the tasks you need to complete for the 'lives of stars' section, there is also a data file you will need for the last task.

 Please watch the lecture on youtube before completing these tasks.